digitalnomd/altiair/README.md

 DarkMesh is a decentralized multi-node sensor fusion system that runs entirely on local hardware.
 Each node in the mesh collects sensor data, filters it locally with a small LLM, and replicates compact signed evidence bundles to every other reachable node.
 A coordinator LLM is elected across the mesh using a Raft-style protocol, fuses the gossip world state into a single threat assessment, and publishes per-node instructions toward the active mission objective.

-When a node fails, the mesh detects the missed heartbeat, re-elects a coordinator from the surviving quorum, and resumes — typically in under a second.
+When a node fails, the mesh detects the missed heartbeat, re-elects a coordinator from the surviving quorum, and resumes - typically in under a second.
 Mission state is replicated to every node simultaneously, so no single device is authoritative and no single failure collapses the picture.

-When connectivity is available, the full record — every sensor event, fusion decision, and coordinator term — syncs to Palantir Foundry through the OSDK.
+When connectivity is available, the full record: every sensor event, fusion decision, and coordinator term, syncs to Palantir Foundry through the OSDK.
 Offline, the mesh runs from a local CASK edge layer with the same ontology contracts, queuing everything for reconciliation when a gateway reconnects.

 ---